masaccio/ha-nad-remote/README.md

-# NAD Amplier alternative integration for Home Assistant
+# NAD Amplier remote control for Home Assistant

 This repository contains a Home Assistant integration NAD Amplifiers.
-Much of this is a fork of the core integration amd this work may be merged back into core in the future depending ipon how it develops.
+Much of this is a fork of the core integration and this work may be merged back into core in the future depending upon how it develops.
+Goals for this custom integration are:

+* auto-discovery of telnet-capable NAD amplifiers (**DONE**)
+* zone 2 selection
+* switches for DSP programs
+* volume controls for all speakers

-_THE INTEGRATION SHOULD BE CONSIDERED NON-FUNCTIONAL UNTIL FURTHER NOTICE_
+**THE INTEGRATION SHOULD BE CONSIDERED NON-FUNCTIONAL UNTIL FURTHER NOTICE.
+PLEASE DO NOT RAISE ISSUES.**

 ##  Installation